uoa-compsci399-s2-2022/399capstone-p-np/README.md

 $ venv\Scripts\activate
 $ pip install -r requirements.txt
 ```
+(You might need to also type in pip install markupsafe==2.0.1, if (ImportError: cannot import name 'soft_unicode' from 'markupsafe))

 When using PyCharm for requirements installation, set the virtual environment using 'File'->'Settings' and select your project from the left menu.
 Select 'Project Interpreter', click on the gearwheel button and select 'Add'.
 Click the 'Existing environment' radio button to select the virtual environment.